Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: Discussion

 \subsection{Effect of Glaciology}

 Our results depend on the presence and lower albedo of unfrozen, bare ground, which requires that snowpack be melted away entirely.
-While PlaSim includes the reflective and thermal properties of prescribed glacial surfaces, PlaSim lacks a dynamic ice sheet model and neglects glacial surface elevation.
-We explore whether this could affect our results by extending PlaSim with a simplistic toy model to incorporate the effects of snow/ice accumulation and elevation on geological timescales.
+While PlaSim's radiation model includes the reflectivity of ice and snow, and the surface and hydrological models include the various heat capacities and phase transition energies of water, PlaSim lacks a dynamic ice sheet model and neglects glacial surface elevation \citep{Fraedrich2005}.
+We explore whether this could affect our results by extending PlaSim with a simplistic mass-balance and elevation toy model (as in, we use changes in a cell's ice mass to change the elevation of the ice surface) to incorporate the effects of snow/ice accumulation and elevation on geological timescales.

-We account for dynamic ice sheet growth and collapse by extrapolating the 3-year annual average change in snow depth at each cell, advancing forward in time such that the maximum change in depth is no more than 300 meters of liquid water equivalent.
+We account for dynamic ice sheet growth and collapse by extrapolating the 3-year annual average change in snow depth at each cell, advancing the ice model forward in time such that the maximum change in depth is no more than 300 meters of liquid water equivalent.
+We use this quantity rather than actual thickness because PlaSim only tracks the ice/snow mass in terms of its liquid water equivalent depth.
 We convert the snow depth in liquid water equivalent to glacier height by assuming an average glacial density of 850 kg m$^{-3}$ and neglecting spreading and deformation.
 Noting that spreading and deformation would realistically limit ice sheet height, we arbitrarily limit the height to 3.5 km.
 We use this new additional elevation to recompute the surface geopotential height.
+The geopotential height includes both contributions from topography and ice sheets, so that the total elevation over mountain ranges is greater than over basins.
 We then allow the GCM to relax to the new conditions.
-If a cell has managed to continually retain at least 2 meters of snow in liquid water equivalent for a full year or has accumulated 30 meters liquid equivalent of snow, we treat that cell's surface type as glacial for the following simulation year.
+Within PlaSim, a cell's surface type is permitted to change from glacial to non-glacial and vice versa throughout the course of the simulation.
+If a cell has managed to continually retain at least 2 meters of snow in liquid water equivalent for a full year or has reached a snow depth equivalent to 30 meters of liquid water, we treat that cell's surface type as glacial for the following simulation year.
+This set of tunings is ad-hoc, but we feel they are sufficiently reasonable that our model provides an illustrative test case for continental glacier growth and decay.
 It should be stressed that this is not a realistic ice sheet or glacier model, but can be useful for assessing the probability of ice sheet collapse on geological timescales in snowball episodes.